Functions Basics

 These Functions are asynchronous.

-- Asynchronous third-party message logging (such as ElasticSearch)
+- Asynchronous third‑party message logging (such as Elasticsearch)

-- Saving location data into user profile
+- Save location data in the user profile

 After Presence Functions